kekeandzeyu/Computer-Science-Study-Notes/Writerside/topics/Data-Structures-and-Algorithms-1.md

 </list>

 <note>
-For more information about the performance of insertion sort, please visit the <a href="Data-Structures-and-Algorithms-3.md" anchor="sortperf" summary="Table for Comparing Performance of Sorting Algorithm">table for sorting performance</a>.
+<p>For more information about the performance of insertion sort,
+please visit the <a href="Data-Structures-and-Algorithms-3.md" anchor="sortperf" summary="Table for Comparing Performance of Sorting Algorithm">table for sorting performance</a>.</p>
 </note>

 <tabs>